 In my opinion, the best place in Estonia to experience Christmas is in Tallinn.

 During the holiday season, Old Town Tallinn turns into a fairytale city.
-In 2019, the Tallinn Christmas Market was voted best Christmas Market in Europe.
+In 2019, the Tallinn Christmas Market was voted the best Christmas Market in Europe.
 It still is ranked among the top Christmas Markets in Europe and is also ranked as one of Europe’s safest Christmas Destinations.

 If you want to learn more about different cities to explore in Estonia you can read our full Estonia Travel Guide here.